royaltm/node-zmq-raft/README.md

 - requesting log updates (with REQUEST_UPDATE rpc)
 - retrieving log entries (with REQUEST_ENTRIES rpc)

-Clients can connect to state machine to retrieve current state directly or via raft server (via custom message type).
+Clients can connect to state machine to retrieve current state directly or via raft server (custom rpc type).

 A `ZmqRaftClient` class implements an easy to use rpc client socket.